MoiraMarques/projeto/bc-externalsites.md

   - no requirement from them to generate feeds for ingest
  - To be able sync captions back to the user's bc account

-### Requires from us:
+### Required to work:
  - User has enterprise level or better bc account
- - Creates a compatible 'amara-player' in bc (chromeless player with javascript enabled)
+ - A compatible 'amara-player' in bc (chromeless player with javascript enabled)
- - Configures syncing on amara team with:
+ - Brightcove configured as an amara external site:
    - publisher id
    - player id
    - api write token